 This program is designed to prepare men and women to become nurses at the associate degree level.
 The curriculum includes a balance of general education and nursing courses to provide a sound theoretical base for nursing practice.
 Clinical experiences are concurrent with the theory component during the four semesters.
 Graduates will receive an Associate of Applied Science Degree (AAS) and will meet the requirements of the State Board of Nursing to apply to write the National Council Licensure Examination for Registered Nurses (NCLEX-RN®).
-The Associate Degree Nursing Program is accredited by the National League for Nursing Accrediting Commission (NLNAC) 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326 and the Mississippi State Institutions of Higher Learning, Board of Trustees (IHL).
+The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly NLNAC, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 and the Mississippi State Institutions of Higher Learning, Board of Trustees (IHL).

 East Central Community College currently admits students into the Associate Degree Nursing Program annually in August.
 Application deadline is March 31.

 To be considered for acceptance into the ADN program, the applicant’s file must be complete in the Admissions Office and the Office of Healthcare Education.
 The student is responsible for ensuring that the data in the file is correct by the application deadline.

 Qualified applicants will be considered by the admissions committee on a competitive basis using the following criteria:

 1. Applicants within the five county ECCC district or previous enrollment at ECCC will receive one (1) additional point.